See answer

 4. Heavy Menstruation

-People with ITP may have heavier than usual menstrual periods.
-Menstrual bleeding that lasts more than seven days or has thick blood clots should be discussed with your doctor.
-If you need to change a menstrual pad or tampon more than once in two hours, that is also a sign of abnormally heavy bleeding and could indicate ITP or another serious condition.
+The National Heart, Lung, and Blood Institute notes that women with ITP may have heavier-than-usual menstrual periods.
+Talk with your doctor if your period lasts more than seven days or has thick blood clots.
+If you need to change a pad or tampon more than once in two hours, that is also a sign of abnormally heavy bleeding.
+This could point to ITP or another serious condition.
+Heavy menstrual bleeding raises the risk of anemia and fatigue.

 How Can You Manage ITP Complications?